Jessie Willcox Smith: New Woman

 As educational opportunity opened up to women in the later 19th century, women artists joined professional enterprises, and also founded their own art associations.
 But artwork by 'lady artists' was considered inferior.
-To help overcome that stereotype women became "increasingly vocal and confident" in promoting their work, as part of the emerging image of the educated, modern and freer "New Woman".
+To help overcome that stereotype, women became "increasingly vocal and confident" in promoting their work as part of the emerging image of the educated, modern and freer "New Woman".
 Artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives."

-In the late 19th century and early 20th century about 88% of the subscribers to the 11,000 American magazines and periodicals were women.
-As more women entered the artistic community, publishers hired women to create illustrations which depicted the world through women's perspectives.
+In the late 19th century and early 20th century, about 88% of the subscribers to the 11,000 American magazines and periodicals were women.
+As more women entered the artistic community, publishers hired women to create illustrations that depicted the world through women's perspectives.
 Other successful illustrators were Jennie Augusta Brownscombe, Rose O'Neill, Elizabeth Shippen Green, and Violet Oakley.

 Continued career

-Smith preferred to create illustrations for covers and stories, and also illustrated advertisements, which bore her signature.
-Smith was particularly known for her illustrations and advertising posters of children and women, which appealed to millions of people.
+Opposed to submitting work for advertisements, Smith preferred to illustrate covers and stories, which bore her signature.
+Smith was particularly known for her illustrations and advertising posters featuring children and women, which appealed to millions of people.